What Causes Restless Legs?

 Life-Flo’s Pure Magnesium Oil Spray provides magnesium chloride which is absorbed trans-dermally to relax the nerves that cause cramping and so eases restless legs.

-For those suffering from chronic restless legs, it might also be prudent to use a good circulatory herbal supplement called Diosmin Plus by Food Science of Vermont.
+For those suffering from chronic restless legs, it might also be prudent to use a good circulatory herbal supplement called Diosmin Plus.
 Diosmin Plus contains a powerful, safe blend of herbs including Ginger and Horse Chestnut which have a long history of use for improving circulation to the lower limbs.
 A word of caution; do not take Diosmin Plus if you are taking blood thinning medications such as warfarin and heparin though it is perfectly safe alongside aspirin.